sonesoul/Insomnia/README.md

   </p>

  By pressing `[LMB]` twice at this icon you can show and hide main window.
- `[RMB]` at the icon will open the tray menu.
-In this menu hover and press buttons with your mouse.
+ `[RMB]` at the icon will open the tray menu. _In this menu hover and press buttons with your mouse_.

  <p align="left">
    <img src="examples/TrayMenu.png">